marcov64/Lsd/Readme.txt

 4. In the "Select Additional Tasks", set the terminal type to "wxt", keep the proposed file associations, and MAKE SURE you select the "Add application directory to your PATH environment variable".
 If this option is not visible, you need to scroll down in the window to see it.
 Press "Next" and then "Install".
 When the installation is completed, press "Next" and "Finish".

-ATTENTION: If Gnuplot is not included in the Windows PATH environment variable, LSD will not be able to use Gnuplot.
+ATTENTION: If Gnuplot is not included in the Windows PATH environment variable, LSD may not be able to use Gnuplot.
 If this option is missing, Gnuplot must be installed again using the correct options as described above.

 USING DIFFERENT COMPILERS (optional):